danielcn/flask-all/README.md

 Running on Docker
 --------------------

-Since we have enabled each project folder with Docker, we cab up each service with the containers.
+Since we have enabled each project folder with Docker, we cab up some of those services using docker composer.

-For running all:
+Running all registered:

-    $ docker up
+    $ docker-composer up

-For running a specific:
+Running a specific:

+    $ cd flask-api
-    $ docker up flask-login
+    $ docker-composer up flask-api

 Running the Examples